 Nin walked with me.

-She brought memories.
+She brought home memories.
 The description of creation in the Hindu scriptures.
 Prajapati, the Lord of Hosts, who sits in the highest heavens, arises and stretches forth his penis to spew forth the seeds of life.
 His seed spurts across the universes.
-Scattered on the winds of space, it forms the clouds and spatters down upon the fecund earth, into her valleys, between the crevices.
+Scattered on the winds of space, it forms the clouds and spatters down upon the fecund earth, into her valleys, between the crevices, there where the grass like pubic hair sprouts.

 Nin walks with me.